We first published this alert in May 2020 and we’re updating it from time to time with more questions and developments.

 When can organisations process employee health data?

 As a reminder, health data is special category data under GDPR Article 9, and requires one of a number of specific exemptions to be met in order for it to be lawfully processed.
-The main way to legitimise the handling of health data, which is likely to be relevant to workplace testing, is processing for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment (GDPR Article 9(2)(b) together with Schedule 1, condition 1 of the UK Data Protection Act 2018).
+The main way to legitimise the handling of health data, which is likely to be relevant to workplace testing, is processing for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment (GDPR Article 9(2)(b) together with local law in some cases).

 This is subject to a necessity test, which means the processing must be necessary to the relevant purpose being fulfilled – it is not enough that a specific way of processing might be convenient if other less data protection intrusive alternatives are available.